ten1seven/what-input/README.md

 ## Acknowledgments

 Special thanks to [Viget](http://viget.com/) for their encouragement and commitment to open source projects.
 Visit [code.viget.com](http://code.viget.com/) to see more projects from [Viget](http://viget.com).

-Thanks to [mAAdhaTTah](https://github.com/mAAdhaTTah) for the initial conversion to Webpack.
-Thanks to [greypants](https://github.com/greypants) for adding TypeScript definitions.

 _What Input_ is written and maintained by [@ten1seven](https://github.com/ten1seven).